I just read The Barefoot Investor by Scott Pape, here are the things I learned.

 I have selected the parts which I felt were the most important being.

 - Set yourself up for retirement.

-Get your own copy of The Barefoot Investor by Scott Pape.
-(This is NOT an affiliate link)
+Get your own copy of The Barefoot Investor by Scott Pape. (affiliate link)